Separation of church and state in the United States: The First Amendment

-The 14th Amendment
+The Fourteenth Amendment

 The Fourteenth Amendment to the United States Constitution (Amendment XIV) is one of the post-Civil War amendments intended to secure rights for former slaves.
 It includes the due process and equal protection clauses among others.
 The amendment introduces the concept of incorporation of all relevant federal rights against the states.
 While it has not been fully implemented, the doctrine of incorporation has been used to ensure, through the Due Process Clause and Privileges and Immunities Clause, the application of most of the rights enumerated in the Bill of Rights to the states.

+The Supreme Court applied the Free Exercise Clause to the states in Cantwell v.
+Connecticut (1940).
+The Establishment Clause was applied to the states in the landmark case Everson v.
+Board of Education (1947), completing the First Amendment religious Clauses through the Fourteenth Amendment.

-The incorporation of the First Amendment establishment clause in the landmark case of Everson v.
-Board of Education has affected the subsequent interpretation of the separation of church and state in regard to the state governments.
-Although upholding the state law in that case, which provided for public busing to private religious schools, the Supreme Court held that the First Amendment establishment clause was fully applicable to the state governments.
-A 1990s case involving the application of this principle against the states was Board of Education of Kiryas Joel Village School District v.
-Grumet (1994).
+The incorporation of the Establishment Clause in Everson v.
+Board of Education has affected the subsequent interpretation of the separation of church and state in regard to state governments.
+Although it upheld state law in that case, which provided for public busing to private religious schools, the Supreme Court held that the First Amendment Establishment Clause was fully applicable to state governments.
+Board of Education of Kiryas Joel Village School District v.
+Grumet (1994) involved the application of this principle to the states.